giovanniscerra/IpGeoFencing/README.md

 }
 ```

-###AreasBuilder
+### AreasBuilder
-This builder class currently can import the geographic areas from a GeoJSON file format.
+This builder class currently can only import the geographic areas from a GeoJSON file format.
 There are other popular formats to represent geographic areas, such Shapefile (GIS), KML (Google Earth), etc.
 ```csharp
 public static AreasBuilder